tashian/heal.lgbt/content/_index.md

 ## "But I’m already fine, I don’t need healing."

-Everyone is damanged by their parents in one way or another.
-That's why queer healing is for everyone.
-There's an opportunitiy for even the most "healthy" of us to heal in ways that we didn't even know we were broken.
+No matter how loving and well-intentioned our household is growing up, everyone emerges from childhood damaged by their parents, by their schooling, and by society in one way or another.
+Which means there's an opportunitiy for even the most "healthy" of us to heal in ways that we didn't even know we were broken.

-For me, the breakthroughs in healing as an adult have all started when I humbly began to question a lot of assumptions I had long made about myself (the biggest one being, “I’m already fine”).
-This process of self-inquiry has helped me gradually uncover the parts of myself that were long suppressed.

-One of the pernicious things about childhood trauma is that it can stay with you for so long that you completely believe it’s part of who you are.
-Maybe you don’t even remember the time when we weren’t traumatized.

-I don’t mean to make you paranoid.
-My point is, even if you feel fully healed, you may still get something out of the resources here.
-It certainly won’t hurt.

 ## Coming out